Why Book Marisa Rivera?

-Marisa Rivera is the President of Mpowerment Works, a consulting firm designed to impact global change by empowering people and focusing on empowering the majority: “Women”.
+Marisa Rivera is the President of Mpowerment Works, a consulting rm designed to impact global change by empowering people and communities.
+Her special focus is empowering the majority: “Women”.
 Mpowerment Works, LLC, provides unique domestic and international seminars, keynote presentations, and innovative programs; all designed to empower people to become agents of social change.
 Marisa Rivera is a Social Entrepreneur.
 Currently she is producing Latina Voices: Leadership Journeys, an educational video showcasing Latina leaders sharing their secrets to success.

 Her extensive work experience in the nonprofit, government and private sectors have always been used to resolve justice and equality issues facing the world today.
 Ms. Rivera has over 30 years of combined educational, consulting, international, and community development, leadership development experience.
 Prior to starting Mpowerment Works, Ms. Rivera was President of the National Hispana Leadership Institute (NHLI), the top leadership program for Latinas in the country.